Last updated on September 7th, 2021

 Retailers spent more on inventory, wholesalers, distributors, and manufacturers bought more goods and materials, and the employees who work in the various recreational fishing-related jobs – think the guy or gal who sold you that new bass lure or the bucket of mullet at your local bait and tackle shop – spent their hard-earned wages on the same goods and services that we all buy.

 Impact on Jobs, Incomes and Total Economic Output

-The study, which builds upon the U.S. Fish & Wildlife Service’s 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report and the 2013 American Sportfishing Association Sportfishing in America: An Economic Force for Conservation study, not only analyzes the economics of recreational fishing across all 50 U.S. states but also gets even more granular by looking at the economic contribution of each state by congressional districts, encompassing a total of 435 U.S. congressional districts.
-Mapping and population software were used to target small geographic regions to analyze the economic contribution and impact of recreational.
+The study, which builds upon the U.S. Fish & Wildlife Service’s 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report and the 2013 American Sportfishing Association Sportfishing in America: An Economic Force for Conservation study, analyzes recreational fishing economic impact across all 50 U.S. states.

 We also can add to this the $15 billion dollars in local, state and federal tax revenues generated by recreational fishing.
 While these numbers may not surprise some industry professionals, they are eye-opening, to say the least.